Seed Grant Guidelines

 - Have a plan for how they want to grow their work over the next year

-- Have never received a regular SJF grant and have not received a Seed Grant within the past 12 months
+- Have never received a regular SJF grant or Seed Grant

-Priority will be given to groups led by people of color and/or groups that are based outside of Seattle and Portland metro areas.
-Grant amounts will be up to a $2,000 in general operating funds.
-Please specify the amount of you are requesting in your cover sheet.
-Seed Grants will not count towards an organization's annual funding cap of $30,000 per year from SJF.
+Priority will be given to groups led by people of color and/or groups based outside of Seattle and Portland metro areas.
+Grant amount will be $2,000 in general operating funds.

 We do not fund: